-In both neglecting to distinguish scratch builds from kit builds and overstating the Rule's impact on kit builds, Plaintiff continues to overstate the effect of the Rule.
-Given that scratch builds are unaffected by the Rule, and that kit builds are only minimally impacted, Plaintiff's repeated assertion that manufacturers, distributors, and customers will fail to understand which products are regulated by the Final Rule is misguided.
+In both neglecting to distinguish scratch builds from kit builds and overstating the Rule's impact on kit builds, Plaintiffs continue to overstate the effect of the Rule.
+Given that scratch builds are unaffected by the Rule, and that kit builds are only minimally impacted, Plaintiffs' continued re-casting of the facts in their summary judgment briefs remains misleading.

 II.
-THE RULE IS A NARROWLY TAILORED COMMERCIAL REGULA-TION DESIGNED TO PREVENT CRIMINAL ACTIVITY alleging otherwise.
+THE RULE IS A NARROWLY TAILORED COMMERCIAL REGULA-TION DESIGNED TO PREVENT CRIMINAL ACTIVITY

 As discussed above, the Rule does not cover traditional home gun making protected by the Second Amendment.
 What the Rule does cover is criminal activity clearly designed to subvert federal firearms law.
-This purpose is fully consistent with the Gun Control Act and the Constitution, and belies Plaintiff's many constitutional and statutory claims
+This purpose is fully consistent with the Gun Control Act and the Constitution, and belies Plaintiffs' many constitutional and statutory claims alleging otherwise.